-A TANF recipient in North Dakota is considered a victim of domestic violence if they have experienced domestic violence as defined in North Dakota Century Code 14-07.1.
+A TANF recipient in North Dakota is considered a victim of domestic violence if she/he has experienced domestic violence as defined in North Dakota Century Code 14-07.1.

 Domestic violence includes: physical harm, bodily injury, sexual activity compelled by physical force, assault, or the infliction of fear of any of the above.